railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_profiling.rst

 During presales activities it's useful to qualify your prospects quickly.
 You can pose a series of questions to find out what product to offer to the customer, or how quickly you should handle the request.

-.. tip::   **Method**  *Profiling*
+.. tip:: Profiling

 	This method of rapidly qualifying prospects is often used by companies who carry out presales by phone.
 	A prospect list is imported into the Open ERP system as a set of partners and the operators then pose a series of questions to each prospect by phone.

-	Responses to these questions enable each prospect to be qualified automatically which leads to a specific service being offered based on their responses
+	Responses to these questions enable each prospect to be qualified automatically which leads to a specific service being offered based on their responses.

 As an illustration, take the case of the Tiny company which offers a service based on the Open ERP software.
 The company goes to several exhibitions and encounters dozens of prospects over a few days.
 It's important to handle each request quickly and efficiently.